koii-network/docs/quickstart/linktree/data-storage.md

 };
 ```

-The function takes a public key as a parameter and returns the linktree data associated with that public key.
+The function takes a public key as a parameter and returns the Linktree data associated with that public key.
 It calls the `levelDB.get` method from the `namespaceWrapper` module.

-The `getLinktreeId` function is used to construct the key by concatenating the _"linktree:"_ prefix with the given `publicKey`.
-For example: `"linktree:0x07c3e160270ed08f307a49013f4b1ac37659e572"`
+The `getLinktreeId` function is used to construct the key by concatenating the _"Linktree:"_ prefix with the given `publicKey`.
+For example: `"Linktree:0x07c3e160270ed08f307a49013f4b1ac37659e572"`

-Similarly, the `setLinktree` method stores a user's linktree data on levelDB and the `getAllLinketrees` method returns all linktree data.
+Similarly, the `setLinktree` method stores a user's Linktree data on levelDB and the `getAllLinketrees` method returns all Linktree data.

 For the proofs, we have the following functions: